payamp/dse-search-polygon-tutorial/README.md

 [Using this site](https://arthur-e.github.io/Wicket/sandbox-gmaps3.html) to create the WKT polygon (directly below) to use with the three predicates (Intersects, IsWithin, and IsDisjointTo).

+I am using the following POLYGON for all 3 predicates below:
 ```
 POLYGON((-125.419921875 49.98478613540782,-116.279296875 49.35912268752875,-115.927734375 42.72078596277834,-113.291015625 42.429538632268276,-112.8515625 37.06175259706908,-113.5546875 31.92186141844726,-123.22265625 30.946991356457197,-127.265625 38.93163900447185,-125.419921875 49.98478613540782))
 ```